Dronehub/interceptor/README.md

 If the intercepted command sees any arguments given in `args_to_disable` they will be removed before being passed to target command.

+You give two-item lists in `args_to_replace`.
+If the first item occurs in arguments, it will be replaced by the second item.

 If arguments in `args_to_append` are not in arguments, they will be appended to the arguments.